-Prerequisite: Admission to the Certificate program in Tropical Health & Biotechnology
+Prerequisite: Admission to the Certificate program in Tropical Health & Biotechnology program in Tropical Health & Biotechnology

-Applied Epidemiology: Biostatistics & Public Health
+GS-TM-4402 Applied Epidemiology: Biostatistics & Public Health

 This course provides a basis for public health in tropical medicine through applied learning of epidemiology and biostatistics.
 Didactic instruction will introduce principles of epidemiology and methodologies in biostatistical analyses, then it will explore these concepts in an applied setting using case-based and interactive learning.
 Prerequisite: Admission to the Certificate